OfficeDev/Microsoft-Teams-Samples/samples/tab-meeting-transcript-recording/csharp/README.md

 ---
 page_type: sample
-description: This sample shows meeting transcripts and recordings.
+description: This sample code demonstrates fetching transcripts and recordings via the Graph API for meeting.
+Also utilizing subscriptions for change notifications
 products:
 - office-teams
 - office